|Location: Zaragoza, Spain

 This study abroad course introduces students to the international business environment focusing on the European Union (EU).
 Topics include cultural, political, social, and economic factors affecting international business; the regulatory and ethical environment of global business; and an introduction to financial, marketing, and management issues affecting businesses.

-In Summer 2014, this course will include two weeks in Croatia, and two weeks in Spain.
+In Summer 2015, this course will include two weeks in Spain.
 Students will be encouraged to travel to other places in Europe on weekends.

 "Invaluable experience to have when you are young and not tied down.
 I learned international business better than most because I really got to experience it firsthand.
 At first it seems like a huge deal, but after traveling abroad I feel completely different about traveling the world; I cannot wait to go back in the future thanks to this experience!"

 The class will meet on the EIU campus, dates and times TBD.
 The program is open to both business and non-business majors who want to elarna bout the European Union and Spain, and how their culture and institutions differ from their American counterparts.

 Make course/substitution selections on your EIU Program Application.
 The credit hours associated with your selections may not exceed the credit hours allocated for this program: 3